 Coverage: CNN · South China Morning Post.

 The FBI's Internet Crime Complaint Center (IC3) has issued repeated alerts about voice-cloning scams: a parent receives a call that sounds exactly like their child or grandchild, in distress, asking for bail / accident / hospital money.
-The voice is real-cloned from a few seconds of social-media audio.
+The voice is genuinely cloned from a few seconds of social-media audio.

 FBI public alerts: PSA 2024 · FBI San Francisco.